hemantrattey/Netflix_Analysis/README.md

  When data is imported from a csv file, the columns that should have DateTime data type is imported as a Object data type.
 Hence, we need to convert the ***Start Time*** (renamed to Date) column to DateTime using ```pd.to_datetime()``` method.

-Once the required column has been converted to a DateTime data type, we can now access DateTime properties such as extracting month, day name etc using the ```df['Date'].dt accessor```
+Once the required column has been converted to a DateTime data type, we can now access DateTime properties such as extracting month, day name etc using the ```df['Date'].dt``` accessor.

 (Refer the [documentation](https://pandas.pydata.org/docs/reference/api/pandas.Series.dt.html?highlight=series%20dt#pandas.Series.dt) to learn more about different DateTime properties).